Top 11 Strangest Airports in the World Today

 Why It's Unusual Airport:

-Chances are you’ve never driven a car across an airport runway because well-- it’s unnecessary and usually illegal.
-But if you frequently travel to a little place called Gibraltar, located off the tip of the Iberian Peninsula, and aren’t flying to/from the UK, you don’t have much choice.
-This is because 1) the Gibraltar International Airport only services flights to and from the UK and 2) the only road that connects Gibraltar to the mainland crosses through Gibraltar’s airport runway.
-To prevent a nasty collision between car and plane, gates stop cars from crossing the runway during plane takeoffs and landings.
+You probably haven't driven a car across an airport runway because, you know, it's unnecessary and frequently prohibited.
+However, there aren't many options if you frequently travel to Gibraltar, a tiny location off the tip of the Iberian Peninsula, and aren't flying to/from the UK.
+This is so for two reasons: 1) Gibraltar International Airport only handles flights to and from the UK; and 2) Gibraltar's only land connection to the mainland runs right through the airport runway.
+Gates prevent vehicles from navigating the runway during a plane's takeoff or landing to avoid a dangerous collision.

 Photo: Pinterest